nestauk/-asf_HP_installer_chatbot/README.md

 # Heat Pump Installer Chatbot Prototype

 This repository contains the **Heat Pump Installer Chatbot**, a prototype chatbot designed to assist heat pump installers with on-the-job queries via WhatsApp.
 Built with a focus on large language model (LLM) integration, the chatbot serves as a knowledge-enhancing tool, enabling installers to access relevant information and solutions in real time.
+We have also developed an easy-to-use Streamlit based frontend that sits on top of this chatbot, which can be found [here](https://github.com/nestauk/hpi_chatbot_frontend).

 ## Key Features

-- **WhatsApp Integration**: Chatbot accessible directly from WhatsApp for seamless communication.
 - **Powered by LLM**: Utilises advanced language models to provide accurate and contextual responses.
 - **Installer-Focused**: Designed with the needs of heat pump installers in mind, offering targeted insights and troubleshooting support.